skarful/ros_basics_tutorial/README.md

 Though the package may build successfully, it requires a simulation to be running on gazebo to function.
 (As it uses various topics such as /odom, /cmd_vel etc).
 The package can however serve as an example on how to use topics, services and actions using rospy.

-- action_server.py : An action server that computes the distance travelled by the robot using /odom topic.
+- ``action_server.py`` : An action server that computes the distance travelled by the robot using /odom topic.
 Also maintains a record of the robot's pose (x, y, thetha)
-- find_wall_server.py: A service server that makes the robot move towards the nearest wall.
+- ``find_wall_server.py`` : A service server that makes the robot move towards the nearest wall.
 Uses /scan to get laser-scanner readings and moves the bot using /cmd_vel
-- wall_follow.py: The main control node that calls the action and service server before setting the robot on a wall-following motion
+- ``wall_follow.py`` : The main control node that calls the action and service server before setting the robot on a wall-following motion
-- trial_package.launch: A simple launch file to launch the above mentioned nodes
+- ``trial_package.launch`` : A simple launch file to launch the above mentioned nodes

 ![AddedImage](simulation.PNG)